Seed v2

 The article explains what seed v2 service is.
 The service comes into Aidbox with version 2209.

 Seed v2 service keeps your resources synced with Aidbox meaning that it loads declared resources into Aidbox at startup and deletes resources from Aidbox that were declared in Seed v2 and then removed.
-Sync semantics dramatically distinguishes Seed v2 from Seed Import which implements upserting semantic and expects you make an explicit migration to delete undesirable resources from Aidbox.
+Sync semantics dramatically distinguishes Seed v2 from Seed Import which implements upserting semantics and expects you to make an explicit migration to delete undesirable resources from Aidbox.

 • Seed v2 allows you to define resources with the same id, but it shouldn't as it may lead to unexpected behaviour.

-Seed v2 was designed to make a reliable bridge between aidbox-project on zen and predecessor configuration way on meta-resources (e.g. AccessPolicy resources).
+Seed v2 was designed to make a reliable bridge between aidbox-project on zen and the predecessor configuration way on meta-resources (e.g. AccessPolicy resources).

 Seed v2 uses SeedImport custom resources to track saved resources within the service.
-Do not delete or modify them directly, otherwise Aidbox won't be able to detect resources gone from Aidbox project and won't delete them.
+Do not delete or modify them directly, otherwise, Aidbox won't be able to detect resources gone from Aidbox project and won't delete them.

 Example